haakco/deploying-laravel-app/Stage_0/README.md

 DigitalOcean will create PTR records pointing back to the servers IP's.
 Some service use this to validate your server, so it's a good idea to get it correct.

-Now click the create button to finalize.
+Now click the create button to finalise.

 ![DO Create droplet final create](images/DO_droplet_final_create.png)